Shape-centered Representation Learning for Visible-Infrared Person Re-identification: Conclusion and Future Works

 \section{Conclusion and Future Works}

-This paper introduces the innovative ScRL framework designed to enhance the effective utilization of body shape in VI-ReID.
-Firstly, we introduce Shape Feature Propagation (SFP), which directly extracts shape features from visible(infrared) pedestrian images.
-The distinctive characteristic of SFP lies in its ability to avoid the need for the auxiliary model, resulting in a significant reduction in computational complexity.
-Additionally, the proposed Infrared Shape Restitution (ISR) restitutes errors in the infrared shape at the feature level.
-This correction enhances the discriminative capacity of infrared shape features.
-Furthermore, we present the Appearance Feature Enhancement (AFE), which focuses on learning shape-centered appearance features while concurrently suppressing irrelevant identity-unrelated information.
-The synergy of these techniques culminates in the ScRL framework.
-Extensive experiments have validated the superiority of ScRL on the SYSU-MM01, RegDB image datasets, and HITSZ-VCM video datasets.
+This paper proposes the innovative ScRL framework, designed for cross-day and night person retrieval, significantly enhancing the robustness of surveillance systems in real-world applications.
+By explicitly integrating body shape and appearance features, ScRL effectively mitigates the challenges posed by modality variations in VI-ReID, ensuring reliable person retrieval under diverse lighting conditions.
+Specifically, we introduce Shape Feature Propagation (SFP), which directly extracts shape features from visible and infrared pedestrian images, eliminating the need for auxiliary models and reducing computational complexity.
+Infrared Shape Restoration (ISR) corrects errors in infrared shape representations at the feature level, improving the discriminability of infrared shape features.
+Furthermore, Appearance Feature Enhancement (AFE) learns shape-centered appearance features while suppressing identity-irrelevant noise, thereby strengthening identity representation.
+Extensive experiments on the SYSU-MM01 and RegDB image datasets, as well as the HITSZ-VCM video dataset, validate the superiority of ScRL.
+Beyond its technical contributions, ScRL offers practical benefits for security personnel, law enforcement agencies, and intelligent surveillance systems by improving pedestrian retrieval accuracy, reducing false alarms, and enhancing identification efficiency in all-day surveillance environments.

-Nonetheless, our proposed method has not taken into account the significant variations in shape features arising from different camera perspectives.
-This oversight may result in inadequate discrimination of shape features, subsequently impacting the learning of appearance features related to shape, especially when dealing with modality changes.
-Therefore, in future research, we will delve deeper into the exploration of methods for learning camera-invariant shape features, with the ultimate goal of enhancing the learning of appearance features related to shape.
+Despite its effectiveness, ScRL has limitations when handling cases where individuals undergo drastic clothing changes, such as long-term cross-day and night scenarios.
+Large clothing variations may obscure or distort body shape features, reducing their reliability for person retrieval.
+Future research will explore more advanced body modeling techniques, such as 3D shape modeling, to enhance robustness under extreme clothing variations and investigate the integration of ScRL into broader VI-ReID scenarios, such as the thermal infrared modality, ensuring robust performance across various real-world conditions.